 In recent years, schools and businesses across Japan—especially in major cities—have begun to embrace the fun of the Halloween season by allowing students, faculty, and staff to dress in costume.
 Additionally, you can expect to find enormous street festivals, parades, and parties in Roppongi and Shibuya, where the famous scramble crossing (street lights turn red simultaneously and everyone scrambles to cross the street) turns the streets into an extravaganza where the best local cosplayers and visiting foreigners flaunt their costumes while enjoying music, dance, and food.

 Tricks and Treats

 While you'll still find plenty of sweet treats and costumes in major Japanese cities to celebrate the Halloween season, there are a few differences in how Japan has adopted this American holiday.
 Traditions like dressing up may have survived the journey overseas but those like trick-or-treating were too different for most Japanese people to embrace.

-Surprisingly, carving orange pumpkins into traditional Jack-o-lanterns is one of the traditions that Japanese people have embraced.
-However, pumpkins that are native to Japan have purple skins, so if you're looking to carve a traditional Jack-o-lantern on your trip, you'll have to pay a little more for an imported orange pumpkin.
+Carving orange pumpkins into traditional jack-o'-lanterns is one of the traditions that Japanese people have embraced.
+However, pumpkins that are native to Japan have purple skins, so if you're looking to carve a traditional jack-o'-lantern on your trip, you'll have to pay a little more for an imported orange pumpkin.

 Desserts and sugary confections are popular year-round in Japan, and Japanese candy companies spare no expense capitalizing on a new holiday to market to consumers.
 Orange, black, purple, and green desserts are a big hit at restaurants and bakeries around the country, but look out for the purple stuff—it's likely to be made from purple sweet potatoes.